kirank93611/api/README.md

 2.python manage.py makemigrations
 3.python manage.py migrate
 4.python manage.py runserver
- in the url append /docs and press enter youll get the documentation.
+ in the url paste this url http://127.0.0.1:8000/doc/ youll see the documentation page of the product